bhargavi2520/SAMS/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you’d like to add enhancements or suggest features, feel free to open an issue.
+If you'd like to add enhancements or suggest features, feel free to open an issue.

 ---